Transfeminism: History

-Transfeminism incorporates all major themes of third-wave feminism, including diversity, body image, self-definition, and women's agency.
+Transfeminism incorporates all the major themes of third-wave feminism, including diversity, body image, self-definition, and women's agency.
 It also includes critical analysis of second-wave feminism from the perspective of the third wave.
-It critiques mainstream notions of masculinity and argues that women deserve equal rights and shares the unifying principle with other feminisms that gender is a patriarchal social construct used to oppress women.
+It critiques mainstream notions of masculinity, argues that women deserve equal rights, and shares the unifying principle with other feminisms that gender is a patriarchal social construct used to oppress women.

 The "trans" in transgender has been used to imply transgressiveness.
 Nicholas Birns categorizes transfeminism as "a feminism that defines the term 'trans-' in a maximally heterogeneous way."

-The road to legitimacy for transfeminism as a concept has been different and more vexed than for other feminisms.
-Marginalized women of trans background and affect have had to prove that their needs are different and that mainstream feminism does not necessarily speak for them.
-Contrarily, trans women must show their womanhood is equally valid as that of other women, and that feminism can speak for them without ceasing to be feminism.
-Radical feminist Janice Raymond's resistance to considering trans women as women and as participants in feminism is representative of this obstacle.
-Her career began with The Transsexual Empire (a book-length analysis of transsexual women) and she has often returned to this theme.
+The road to legitimacy for transfeminism as a concept has been different and more challenging than for other feminisms.
+Marginalized women from gender-diverse backgrounds have had to prove that their needs are uniquely different and not included in mainstream feminism.
+Contrarily, trans women must show their womanhood is equally as valid as other women, and that feminism can speak for them without ceasing to be feminism.
+Radical feminist Janice Raymond clearly represents this obstacle through her resistance to considering trans women as women that should be included in feminism.
+Her career began with The Transsexual Empire, a book-length analysis of transsexual women, which has themes she often returns to.

 In 2006, the first book on transfeminism, Trans/Forming Feminisms: Transfeminist Voices Speak Out edited by Krista Scott-Dixon, was published by Sumach Press.

 At the 2007 Transgender Leadership Summit, Alexis Marie Rivera, spoke about her personal experiences with transfeminism as a young Latina trans woman.
 She discussed her journey from early transition, where she believed she had to take on the role of housewife, to where she was in the present moment.
 She asserted that, for her, transfeminism is about taking on feminine gender roles because she wants to, not because she has to.

 Compared to other feminisms

 Common foundations

-Simone de Beauvoir once said that biology does not and must not equal destiny.
+Simone de Beauvoir explained the concept of how biology does not equal destiny.
 Feminists have traditionally explored the boundaries of what it means to be a woman.
 Transfeminists argue that trans people and cisgender feminists confront society's conventional views of sex and gender in similar ways.
-Transgender liberation theory offers feminism a new vantage point from which to view gender as a social construct, even offering a new meaning of gender.
+Transgender liberation theory offers a new vantage point from which feminism can view gender as a social construct, under a new definition of gender.

 Transfeminist critics of mainstream feminism say that as an institutionalized movement, feminism has lost sight of the basic idea that biology is not destiny.
-In fact, they argue, many feminists seem perfectly comfortable equating sex and gender and insisting on a given destiny for trans persons based on nothing more than biology.
-Transfeminism aims to resist and challenge the fixedness of gender that, as many of its supporters believe, traditional approaches to women's studies depend upon.
+In fact, they argue that many feminists seem perfectly comfortable equating sex and gender, while insisting on a given destiny for trans people based on nothing more than biology.
+Transfeminism aims to resist and challenge this rigid perspective on gender because traditional approaches to women's studies depend upon these concepts.

-Transgender people are frequently targets of anti-trans violence.
+Transgender people are frequently targets of violence.
 While cis women also routinely face violence, transfeminists recognize anti-trans violence as a form of gender policing.